Workplace Retaliation Attorney in Hollister, CA

-- That you experienced a negative employment action and that there was a link between the protected activity and the negative employment action.
-If your case is successful, you could be entitled to damages that include lost wages, lost benefits, emotional suffering and At Marder Employment Law, Attorney Bill Marder stays up-to-date with torts, statutes and legal precedence.
+- That you experienced a negative employment action

+- That there was a link between the protected activity and the negative employment action If your case is successful, you could be entitled to damages that include lost wages, lost benefits, emotional suffering and punitive damages.

+At Marder Employment Law, Attorney Bill Marder stays up-to-date with torts, statutes and legal precedence.
 He has more than 20 years of legal experience and has obtained multi-million dollars' worth of compensation for